FREE online e-learning Courses:

 At Newfield School, we take online safety very seriously.

 The Internet opens up so many educational and social opportunities for our children, whether on a computer at school, a laptop at home, a games console or mobile phone.
 All of these devices allow us to communicate with the wider world.
 As you would protect your child in the real world, you will want to make sure that they are safe whatever they are doing.
 This page is designed to give you more information and tools to help make you and your child safer online.
 The articles below provide support on Internet safety at home using a range of devices that have Internet access.
 These links are all external site.
 We hope that they are useful.

-If you would like some support on how to keep your child safe online, or wish to report an e-safety concern, please either ring and ask to speak to Mr Newall, Senior Leader who is our e safety child protection officer, or email him on: email@example.com (FAO: For attention of Mr Newall)
+If you would like some support on how to keep your child safe online, or wish to report an e-safety concern, please either ring and ask to speak to Mr Newall, who is our online child protection officer, or email him on: email@example.com (FAO: For attention of Mr Newall)

 Safer Internet Week:

-Tuesday 6th February 2018 is Safer Internet Day.
+Tuesday 6th February 2018 was Safer Internet Day.
 However, at Newfield School we run a Safer Internet Week, to ensure that all of the pupils and students have an opportunity to take part in workshops showing them how to keep safe on the Internet.
-We hope they share their learning with you at home.. or you can always click onto the link and find out for yourself.
+We hope they share their learning with you at home.
+Or you can always click onto the link and find out for yourself.